 The proposal also includes a turfed area on the roof of the Cultural Centre.
 The proposal balances the need for planted areas, open turf areas, and hard paved areas for varying council and community needs for various types of recreation and events.

-Ecological impact: One submission requested the retention of Tree 3 (Lemon Scented Gum) as it provides a habitat for cockatoos that nest in its hollow.
+Ecological impact: Numerous submissions requested the retention of Tree 3 (Lemon Scented Gum) as it provides a habitat for cockatoos that nest in its hollow.
 Removal would result in the cockatoos having to find another nesting site, which is unlikely to occur given the high-density urban environment.
 Schedule 3 of the NSW Threatened Species Conservation Act 1995 lists the loss of hollow-bearing trees as a key threatening process for native fauna.

 Response: An Ecological Assessment has been prepared in support of the proposed development.
 The report concludes that the removal of the Lemon-scented Gum would have a minor impact on native biodiversity.
 The Ecological Assessment includes a list of recommendations to minimise the impact of the proposal.
 A condition of consent is recommended to ensure that these recommendations are implemented during detailed design and construction.